 Xcore Nutrition 100% Whey Hydro Isolate Supplement Review

-“If you are not satisfied with anything that is not the best, if the protein supplement you are looking for must be above any other protein supplement on the market, if you want the best whey supplement that money can buy, here it is: 100% Whey Hydro Isolate! ”*
+?If you can't settle for anything but the best, if the protein supplement you're looking for must be above any other protein supplement on the market, if you want the best whey supplement money can buy, here it is: 100% Whey Hydro Isolate!?*

 After these two excerpts, it is clear that Xcore Nutrition wants to position 100% Whey Hydro Isolate as a top supplement.